johnwargo/random-errors-11ty/src/posts/2020/2020-06-17-ionic-electron-electron-start.md

 ---
-  layout: post
+tag: post
 title: Ionic Electron Command Failed npm run electron:start
-  tags: [Electron, Capacitor]
 categories: [Ionic Framework]
-  comments: true
+date: 2020-06-07
 ---

 While testing an Ionic Electron app the other day, I opened a terminal window, navigated to the Ionic project folder, then executed the following command: